Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 program.
 We learn a model that uses program synthesis techniques to

-are a step towards agents that induce useful, human-readable
+together these results are a step towards agents that induce useful,

 TL;DR:Learn to convert a hand drawn sketch into a high-level program

 Keywords:program induction, HCI, deep learning

 Enter your feedback below and we'll get back to you as soon as possible.